civvic/bridget/README.md

 The high-level API for interacting with this state is defined in **`07_nb.ipynb`**. **`21_nb_state.ipynb`** also defines the `Bridge` plugin.

 ### Companion Extensions
 The state introspection functionality is powered by two companion extensions located in the `packages/` directory. `nbinspect-lab` serves JupyterLab and Notebook environments, while `nbinspect-vscode` supports VSCode and derivations.
-These extensions act as the front-end agents, capturing notebook events and sending them to the Python kernel for processing.
+These extensions act as the front-end monitors, capturing notebook events and sending them to the Python kernel for processing.

 ## Project Status
-This is an experimental project that integrates Jupyter, FastHTML, and HTMX.
+Bridget is experimental and integrates Jupyter, FastHTML, and HTMX.

-Its primary goal, inspired by Donald Knuth's concept of Literate Programming, is to create truly dynamic documents where any content (including cell outputs) can be directly edited and interacted with.
+Its primary goal, inspired by Donald Knuth's concept of Literate Programming, is to create truly dynamic documents where any content (including cell outputs) can be directly edited and interacted with in place.
 The project aims to provide a simple and lightweight editor-like experience within the notebook itself.
-This enables a wide range of applications, from authoring programs and libraries in the style of `nbdev` to creating sophisticated live context editors for generative models.
+This enables workflows from nbdev-style literate programming to live context editors for generative models.

 Current status:
 - ✅ Core architecture for serverless HTMX and notebook introspection is functional.